alan-turing-institute/scivision/docs/contributing.md

   }
  ```

 After you are done, create a pull request to the original repo with the changes.
-A scivision maintainer will approve the addition, making it available to all scivision users.
+A Scivision maintainer will approve the addition, making it available to all Scivision users.